 Multilingual pretrained models generally permit improving translation on low-resource language pairs.
 Specializing the model to a specific language pair further boosts performance, but is computationally expensive.
 For example, mBART-50 \cite{Tang2020MultilingualTW}, a model pretrained on monolingual data of 50 languages using denoising auto-encoding with the BART objective \cite{lewis-etal-2020-bart} still has to be fully fine-tuned for NMT.

 To avoid fine-tuning large models, previous work has focused on efficiently building multilingual NMT models.
-Adapters \cite{rebuffi,houlsby}, which are lightweight feedforward layers added in each Transformer \cite{NIPS2017_3f5ee243} layer, have been proposed as a parameter-efficient method for fine-tuning.
-In machine translation, training a different set of adapters on each language pair on top of a pretrained multilingual NMT model, without updating the parameters of the underlying model, has shown to improve results for high-resource languages \cite{bapna-firat-2019-simple}.
+Adapters \cite{rebuffi,houlsby}, which are lightweight feedforward layers added in each Transformer \cite{NIPS2017_3f5ee243} layer, have been proposed as a parameter-efficient fine-tuning method.
+In machine translation, training a different adapter on each language pair on top of a frozen pretrained multilingual NMT model, has shown to improve results for high-resource languages \cite{bapna-firat-2019-simple}.
 Low-resource languages do not benefit from this approach though, as adapters are trained with limited data.
 In a similar vein, \citet{cooper-stickland-etal-2021-recipes} fine-tune a pretrained model for multilingual NMT using a single set of adapters, trained on all languages.
 Their approach manages to narrow the gap but still does not perform on par with multilingual fine-tuning.

 Many-to-one and one-to-many NMT force languages into a joint space (in the encoder or decoder side) and neglect diversity.
 One-to-many NMT faces the difficulty of learning a conditional language model and decoding into multiple languages \cite{arivazhagan2019massively, Tang2020MultilingualTW}.
-To better model the target languages, recent approaches propose exploiting both the unique and the shared features \cite{wang-etal-2018-three}, reorganizing parameter-sharing \cite{sachan-neubig-2018-parameter}, decoupling multilingual word encodings \citep{wang2018multilingual}, training NMT models from scratch after creating groups of languages \citep{tan-etal-2019-multilingual}, or inserting language-specific layers \citep{m2m100}.
+To better model target languages, recent approaches propose exploiting both the unique and the shared features \cite{wang-etal-2018-three}, reorganizing parameter-sharing \cite{sachan-neubig-2018-parameter}, decoupling multilingual word encodings \citep{wang2018multilingual}, training NMT models from scratch after creating groups of languages \citep{tan-etal-2019-multilingual}, or inserting language-specific layers \citep{m2m100}.